Aurora Pro Patria 1919

 Aurora Pro Patria 1919, commonly referred to as Pro Patria, is an Italian football club based in Busto Arsizio, Lombardy.
-It currently plays in Serie C.
+It currently plays in Serie C, group A.

 In Latin, Pro Patria translates to "For the Fatherland".

 History

 Pro Patria et Libertate

 The club was founded in 1919.

 The club has played in Serie A fourteen times mostly during the first half of the 20th century, the last time being in 1955–56.

 In 1995 the club, then officially named Pro Patria et Libertate, was disqualified from Serie D.

 Pro Patria Gallaratese G.B.

 The Gallaratese of Gallarate was admitted to Serie C2, in order to keep the historical brand alive, it changed its name to Pro Patria Gallaratese G.B.
 (G.B. being for Gallarate and Busto Arsizio, respectively): the club is considered the direct heir of Pro Patria et Libertate.

 The club played in the fourth tier until 2002, when the club won promotion to Serie C1 via the playoffs.
 In 2008 the club was relegated to Serie C2 after losing in the playoffs to Hellas Verona by 2–1 on aggregate, but was later readmitted to Lega Pro Prima Divisione to fill a vacancy.

 In June 2008, a club takeover was completed and ambitious plans for a return to Serie B were unveiled.
 However, impressive performances in the Lega Pro Prima Divisione 2008–09 were accompanied by financial troubles, which led to the club being declared insolvent by the local magistrate in April 2009 due to excessive financial debts.
 The club's president was later arrested and has to stand trial on charges related to the bankruptcy.
 The drive to Serie B came to nothing for the team in a most bitter way; badly losing the home return match of their playoff final against Padova, who played with 10 men after an early sending off.